SynBioDex/pySBOL2/docs/repositories.rst

     records = igem.search('plasmid', SBOL_COMPONENT_DEFINITION, 0, 25)
 .. end

 Of course, these parameters can be changed to search for different type of SBOL objects or to return more records.
 For example, some searches may match a large number of objects, more than the specified limit allows.
 In this case, it is possible to specify an offset and to retrieve additional records in successive requests.
 The total number of objects in the repository matching the search criteria can be found using the searchCount method, which has the same call signature as the search method.
 It is a good idea to put a small delay between successive requests to prevent server overload.
 The following example demonstrates how to do this.
-The 100 millisecond delay is implemented using cross-platform C++11 headers chrono and thread.
 As of the writing of this documentation, this call retrieves 391 records.

 .. code:: python